Skip To Main Content

-Jason Bryan is entering his 11th season as Catawba Head Men's and Women's Cross Country Coach and eighth as Head Men's and Women's Track and Field Coach, leading the program since its origin.
+Jason Bryan is entering his 12th season as Catawba Head Men's and Women's Cross Country Coach and ninth as Head Men's and Women's Track and Field Coach in the fall of 2025, leading the track program since its origin.

 In 2023, Bryan was named South Atlantic Conference Women's Cross Country Coach of the Year, the first Catawba coach to earn the honor in over 25 years.
 Bryan's team was headlined by two-time SAC Runner of the Year Madi Clay and Region Runner of the Year Mikayla Jones.
 Under Bryan's direction, both Catawba's men and women's cross country teams advance to the Division II National Championships, the first time both advanced as teams in program history.
 In the spring, Catawba sent three athletes to the Division II National Championships and added three more SAC champions.